The next time you reach for the white rice, you may want to reconsider. Brown rice is the hands-down healthier choice for your dinner grain.

 Unlike white rice, brown rice is a whole grain according to the FDA.
 People who eat more whole grains have healthier overall diets compared with people who do not.
 A nationally representative sample of people from the U.S. found that individuals who eat more whole grains had better diet quality and consumed more fiber and polyunsaturated fatty acids, and less sugar, saturated fatty acids, and cholesterol.[11]
 Studies show that whole grains can lower the creation of arterial plaque build-up and reduce chances of developing heart disease and high cholesterol.[12]

-Most people associate antioxidants with blueberries and green tea, but many are unaware that brown rice is also a source of antioxidants.[13]
+Most people associate antioxidants with blueberries, but many are unaware that brown rice is also a source of antioxidants.[13]
 Red and black wild rice have even more phenolic compounds – a type of antioxidant– than brown rice.
 However, the phenolic compounds in brown rice increase substantially if the brown rice is germinated before eating.[14]

 Studies have correlated the high use of whole grains like brown rice with lowered levels of diseases that affect the colon.[15]
 Although scientists are not sure of the exact mechanism by which this effect happens, one science hypothesis is related to its high fiber content.
 Some studies show that fiber attaches to cancer-causing substances and toxins, helping to eliminate them from the body, and keeping them from attaching to the cells in our colon.[16]
 Brown rice also contains the necessary components to stabilize digestion, prevent/relieve constipation and promote proper elimination/bowel function.